Mycrosys/portfolio-project-4-tomodachi/README.md

 1. [PEP8](http://pep8online.com/)
     - For validating the Python code
 1. [a11y](https://color.a11y.com/Contrast/)
-    - For validating contrast of colors used on the Website
+    - For validating the contrast of colors used on the Website

 <br>